jswithalex/BACE_Summer_2015/README.md

 ## Course Description:

-This class will teach you the fundamentals of JavaScript.
-We will then get acquainted with the JQuery library and use  this knowledge as a basis for extending the functionality of websites built with HTML and CSS.
+This class will teach you the fundamentals of JavaScript and help you develop the skills to extend the functionality of your HTML and CSS.

 ## Pre-Requisites: